Page Utilities

-Anti-Convulsant Drugs for Headaches After TBI Nathan D. Zasler, MD, BrainLine
+Anti-Convulsant Drugs for Headaches After TBI

 Ask the Expert: Anti-Convulsant Drugs for Headaches After TBI?

 My daughter is 25 and had a brain injury more than a year ago.
-She continues to have headaches that are very strong... she describe them as pressure against her brain.
+She continues to have headaches that are very strong... she describes them as pressure against her brain.
 Her neurologist gave her anti-convulsant drugs.
 What are anti-convulsants for exactly and why are they used for headaches?

 There are numerous causes for post-traumatic headache.
 Migraines are actually not the most common cause of chronic headaches.
 Other types of headaches such as tension or cervicogenic headaches occur more frequently.
 Before treating anyone with drugs that can have adverse effects like those associated with anti-convulsants (including hair loss, tremor, weight gain, nausea, drowsiness, cognitive impairments, and behavioral changes including mood disturbance and fatigue), it's important to be sure that the diagnosis is correct.